13 Best Things To Do in Granada

 - La Sitarilla (Calle San Miguel Alta, 7).

-14. Take a hot-air balloon ride over the sky of Granada
+14. Take a hot air balloon ride over the sky over Granada

-If you are looking for thrills during your trip and you don't have vertigo, one of the best things to do in Granada is to take a hot air balloon ride.
+If you are looking for thrills during your trip and you don't have vertigo, one of the best things to do in Granada is to take a balloon ride.

 No one who has not ridden in a balloon before can describe that feeling of floating gently in the air, letting yourself be carried through the wonderful blue sky of Granada as the city begins to awaken and the sun radiates an incandescent glow over the mountains.